 How we consult on Controlled Parking Zone (CPZ) requests.

-We aim to review all new CPZs within 6-12 months of implementation to assess the effectiveness of the scheme and to establish if changes are deemed necessary.
+We aim to review all new CPZs after approximately six months of implementation to assess the effectiveness of the scheme and to establish if changes are deemed necessary.
 Uncontrolled areas adjacent to a new CPZ may also be consulted at this time.